 - Ability to think creatively to assist teams in reaching holistic, co-ordinated solutions

 - Highly motivated and willing to take on new challenges.
 We would support knowledge and experience to move towards accreditation and registration with the National Register of Access Consultants (NRAC)

-- Qualifications and experience in architectural-related or disability-related topics is beneficial, but not essential
+- Qualifications and experience in architectural-related, social inclusion or disability-related topics is beneficial, but not essential

 Accepted degree subjects

 Does this role sound of interest to you?
 Please find further information below:

 - Assessment centres will take place from December 2019, so we recommend that you apply as soon as possible so you don't miss out on this exciting opportunity.